CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Experiments

 To demonstrate the robustness and generality of our method, we apply our CLoD-GS training strategy to a model pre-trained with MaskGaussian.
 As shown in Figure~\ref{fig:robustness}, our method successfully imparts continuous LoD capabilities onto the already compressed MaskGaussian model.
 The resulting quality-compression curves show a similar trend: increasing the virtual distance scale range improves the model's ability to gracefully handle simplification.
 This demonstrates that our CLoD mechanism is an orthogonal enhancement that can be effectively combined with state-of-the-art compression techniques.

-Our method adds only one additional float parameter ($\sigma_{d,i}$) per Gaussian.
+To validate the mechanism of our proposed method, we analyze the distributions of opacity and the learned decay factors ($\sigma_{d,i}$) for the Amsterdam scene from the BungeeNeRF dataset, as depicted in Figure~\ref{fig:opa_curves}.
+The analysis empirically demonstrates that the virtual distance range during training is the governing factor for $\sigma_{d,i}$.
+We observe that a wider distance range encourages a distribution of $\sigma_{d,i}$ skewed towards larger values.
+Primitives with larger $\sigma_{d,i}$ values exhibit slower opacity decay, thus remaining visible at greater virtual distances.
+This confirms that our model automatically learns to assign higher persistence to perceptually important primitives without requiring any manual supervision.
+Our method adds only one additional float parameter per Gaussian.
 In a standard 3DGS implementation, each Gaussian requires approximately 248 bytes of storage, an increase of only 1.6\%, which is an entirely acceptable overhead.